 Daily Scrum Definition

-The Daily Scrum is a daily meeting where the development team meets to share progress, upcoming activities, and potential problems with each other.
+The Daily Scrum is a daily event where the developers meet to exchange information about the progress towards the agreed sprint goal, the upcoming activities and possible problems or obstacles.
 It is a central component or event in Scrum.
-Since the participants stand up in a circle for dialogue, it is also called a stand-up meeting or daily stand-up.
+Since the participants usually stand in a circle for dialogue, it is also called a standup meeting or daily stand-up.

-Participation in the meeting is mandatory for the development team, in addition the Scrum Master and the Product Owner should participate.
-Representatives from other areas such as marketing, sales or documentation can also take part in the meeting.
-However, guests do not have the right to speak.
-The time, duration and location of the Daily Scrum are fixed and do not have to be agreed from meeting to meeting.
+Participation in the meeting is obligatory for developers, in addition the Scrum Master should and the Product Owner could participate.
+Representatives from other areas such as marketing, sales or documentation can also participate in the meeting.
+Ideally, guests should not have the right to speak.
+The time, duration and location of the Daily Scrum are fixed and do not have to be arranged from meeting to meeting.

 The Daily Scrum is NOT a status meeting

 The team members report on their open and completed tasks; thus they provide information about the status of the development.
 However, this information is intended for other team members, not supervisors, not the Scrum Master or the Product Owner.
 It is an exchange among peers, all other participants are just listeners.
 It’s about synchronisation and not accountability.

 Two aspects are essential in the exchange with each other: